hapax/hapax.github.io/assets/qgrav.md

 But if spacetime itself is fluctuating, what is quantum gravity even about?
 We'll finish with a brief survey of some sensible things you can ask.

-1. *Black holes.* Black holes seem to appearing all over the place, so understanding how they hide and release information is essential to making progress on quantum gravity.
-This is not just a problem for small black holes.
-Many quantum-mechanical aspects of large black holes (formed from collapsed stars) remain mysterious, though progress is being made.
-Clearly, though, if we can
+1. *Black holes.* Black holes are the guardians of the secrets of quantum gravity, appearing whenever we try to probe below the Planck scale.
+Understanding how they hide and possibly release information is hugely important.
+There is in fact a suite of results suggesting that black holes act like very special quantum computers,

 #### Further reading